Neverlow512/epifania/README.md

 - Review Frida scripts before injection (when feature is implemented)
 - Monitor logs for unexpected ADB operations
 - Keep ADB and Frida versions up to date
+- Use diagnostics tool to verify device security settings

 ## License

 This project is intended for security research and educational purposes.